 Homemade creamy-tangy mango popsicles made with fresh mangoes, yogurt, floral saffron & a hint of salt perfectly balancing the sweetness.
 This is an easy-to-make, hard-to-resist fun summer treat that kids and adults are sure to devour!

 Do you love the classic Indian mango lassi drink?
-From a quick afternoon snack to a yummy pairing with spicy Indian meal, mango lassi on repeat year around in our home.
+From a quick afternoon snack to a yummy pairing with a spicy Indian meal, mango lassi is on repeat year around in our home.
 Except for this summer, we decided to elevate the simple lassi into something more fun, yes you guessed it right - refreshing Mango Lassi Popsicles.

 These fruity popsicles can be made using either sweet ripe mangoes or using store-bought mango pulp.
 I love to stock up on canned Alphonso mango pulp so I can enjoy my favorite mango recipes throughout the year especially when the mangoes are not in season!

 I love the greek yogurt sold in US supermarkets.
 The thick creamy yogurt reminds me of the hung curd used to make Shrikhand, a yummy Indian dessert.
-It has minimal water contents and makes a perfect base for this ice cream.
+It has minimal water content and makes a perfect base for this ice cream.
 Blend it with mango pulp, a hint of salt, and your favorite sweetener for a quick & easy homemade frozen yogurt treat.

 The summer this year seems hotter than usual and everyone at home is reaching out to the freezer for treats.
 So this is my attempt to make a healthier snack/treat for the boys, by freezing the mango lassi for a yummy tropical delight.